apache/druid/docs/ingestion/data-formats.md

 ## Custom formats

 Druid supports custom data formats and can use the Regex parser or the JavaScript parsers to parse these formats.
-Using any of these parsers for parsing data will not be as efficient as writing a native Java parser or using an external stream processor.
-We welcome contributions of new Parsers.
+Using any of these parsers for parsing data is less efficient than writing a native Java parser or using an external stream processor.
+We welcome contributions of new parsers.

 ## Input format